How to Reuse Sewing Patterns

 - To begin, you will need tracing paper and a sturdy material such as posterboard, cardstock, muslin, interfacing etc.

 - Trace your pattern onto your tracing paper.

 - Either cut out and stencil the tracing paper design onto the sturdy material OR use a heavy marker to outline the tracing paper design onto the sturdy material so that the design bleeds through.

 - Cut out your pattern on the sturdy material and fill in all of the pattern details like grain lines, darts, etc.

-How to Trace a Sewing Pattern Without Cutting the Original Design
+How to Use Sewing Patterns Without Cutting

 Okay, so maybe you want to keep reusing your original sewing pattern, but without the hassle of having to duplicate it with tracing paper or posterboard.
 So how do you trace a sewing pattern onto your fabric without damaging the original pattern?

 The solution involves carbon paper and a tracing wheel!
 Using this method, you will be able to transfer the pattern onto your materials without even cutting your pattern.

 Here are the steps how to trace a sewing pattern without cutting the design: